voidksa/Hide_FB_PYMK/README.md

 ## How it Works

-The extension looks for headers containing "People You May Know" or "أشخاص قد تعرفهم".
+The extension looks for headers containing "People You May Know".
 When found, it hides the entire container card.
 It uses a `MutationObserver` to handle new content loaded while scrolling, ensuring the section stays hidden even as you browse.